zhihanyue/qgridnext/docs/index.rst

 Qgrid API Documentation
 =======================

-Qgrid is a Jupyter notebook widget which uses `SlickGrid <https://github.com/mleibman/SlickGrid>`_ to render pandas DataFrames within a Jupyter notebook.
+Qgrid is a Jupyter widget which uses `SlickGrid <https://github.com/mleibman/SlickGrid>`_ to render pandas DataFrames within a Jupyter.
 This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, as well as edit your DataFrames by double clicking cells.

 Qgrid was developed for use in `Quantopian's hosted research environment